Yazdan-Ghanavati/Yazdan-Ghanavati.github.io/_pages/about.md

 🌱 I’m currently learning AI in medicine online course and at the same time wraping up my personal project.
 &nbsp;

-💞️ I’m looking to collaborate on a research team in the field of Computer Vision, AI in medicine, Image processing or related areas
+💞️ I’m looking to collaborate on a research team in the field of Computer Vision, AI in medicine, Image processing or related areas.
 &nbsp;

 📫 You can reach me by my Email or LinkedIn accounts.